kay-eee/Portfolio-Analytics/README.md

 ### Data Exploration of Covid19 Deaths

-Covid 19 deaths data set is downloaded from the internet and exploratory data analysis is done using SQL.
+Covid19 deaths data set is downloaded from the internet and exploratory data analysis is done using SQL.